-The veterinary surgeons at Northgate Veterinary Clinic provide surgical services for Seattle cats and dogs affected by a wide range of orthopedic conditions.Book an Appointment
+The veterinary surgeons at Northgate Veterinary Clinic provide orthopedic surgery services for Seattle cats and dogs affected by a wide range of orthopedic conditions.Book an Appointment

 Our advanced imaging and diagnostic tools help us provide accurate and effective orthopedic diagnosis.